snim2/phdtemplate/README.markdown

 ## Requirements and installation

-As a minimum, you will need a working LaTeX installation, a version of `make` (such as GNU make), the LaTeX listings package, which is used for typesetting software listings [http://www.ctan.org/tex-archive/macros/latex/contrib/listings/](http://www.ctan.org/tex-archive/macros/latex/contrib/listings/) and BibTeX, for processing references and citations.
-To use the automatic word count facility you will also need `detex` and `wc`.
+As a minimum, you will need a working LaTeX installation, pdfTeX (which should come with any working LaTeX installation), a version of `make` (such as GNU make), the LaTeX listings package, which is used for typesetting software listings [http://www.ctan.org/tex-archive/macros/latex/contrib/listings/](http://www.ctan.org/tex-archive/macros/latex/contrib/listings/) and BibTeX, for processing references and citations.
+To use the automatic word count facility you will also need `detex` and the shell command `wc`.

 If you have an aversion to using non-WYSIWYG typesetting systems you may want to look at LyX: [http://www.lyx.org/](http://www.lyx.org/)